Park-Joonyoung/park-joonyoung.github.io/_posts/Paper Reading/2025-02-16-A-Survey-of-Quantization-Methods-for-Efficient-Neural-Network-Inference.md

 ### Vector quantization

-There are a lot of interesting ideas in the classical quantization methods in digial signal processing that have been applied to vector quantization.
+There are a lot of interesting ideas in the classical quantization methods in digital signal processing that have been applied to vector quantization.
 - Clustering weights:
-    - clusters the weights into different groups and use the centroid of each group as quantized values during inference.
+    - clusters the weights into different groups and uses the centroid of each group as quantized values during inference.
     - Using a k-means clustering is sufficient to reduce the model size up to $$ 8 \times $$ without significant accuracy degradation.
     - Jointly applying k-means based vector quantization with pruning and Huffman coding can further reduce the model size.